How to Use the 3-2-1 Strategy to Break Up Your Lecture, Engage Students, and Assess Learning

 What is the 3-2-1 Strategy?

-The 3-2-1 strategy is a formative assessment technique which helps you (and your students) identify not only what they learned in class, but also how the information fits into the knowledge they already have.
+The 3-2-1 strategy is a formative assessment strategy which helps you (and your students) identify not only what they learned in class, but also how the information fits into the knowledge they already have.

 And, it allows a way for students to share what they don’t know which helps you make adjustments as needed.
 It’s called 3-2-1 because that’s the structure of the feedback.
 It looks like this:

 At the end of class, ask students to share:

 - 2 things that confirmed what they already knew

 - Gives you immediate feedback so you can make adjustments early in the course rather than waiting until the next exam.

 - Allows your students to share what they know – and more importantly what they don’t know – so you can provide more support before they fall too far behind.

 - Creates a safe and open space for students to share feedback and know that it’s okay to say tell you what they don’t know.
 This can increase trust between you and your students because they know you care about their success.